-If you need any more help or guidance on your artificial grass installation, then contact a member of our team on 01825 729 259 and we will be happy to help.
+If you need any more help or guidance on your artificial grass installation, then contact a member of our team at email@example.com

 Follow these few steps before our team arrive and you can expect a speedy artificial grass installation in no time at all.
-Our artificial grass is made using advanced machinery and to a high standard, so you can sit back and relax in the knowledge that you can enjoy it for a long time to come.
+Our artificial grass is made using advanced, modern methods and to a high standard, so you can sit back and relax in the knowledge that you can enjoy it for a long time to come.